• Skip to primary navigation

 • Pour the batter into the paper cups, filling them ¾ full.

-• Bake for approx. 15-17 minutes, until golden brown on top.
+• Bake for approx. 15-17 minutes, until golden brown on top and until a toothpick inserted in the center comes out clean.

 • Allow blueberry cupcakes to cool before unmolding and cooling completely on a wire rack.